Dan Garraway

 Acquired by Vimeo

-I brokered the deal, ran the pilot to 70% conversion, then built the go-to-market — trained 200+, brought in Salesforce, connected Walmart, hit every target in nine months, not two.
+I brokered the deal, ran the pilot to 70% conversion, then built the go-to-market — trained 200+, brought in Salesforce, connected Walmart, hit every target in nine months, not the two years projected.
 Then I left to be with my Dad through his cancer.

 13. 2022–24